torvista/Zen_Cart-Structured_Data/README.md

 https://developers.facebook.com/docs/reference/opengraph/object-type/business.business

 #### `Condition`
 `condition`: new, refurbished, used.
-The Schema definitions are slightly different so they are hard-coded/listed in an array in the code.
+The Schema definitions are slightly different, so they are hard-coded/listed in an array in the code.

 The availability of the product is `instock`, `oos`, or `pending`.
 Hardcoded to `instock` and `pending` depending on if stock = 0 or not.